tyoeer/Chaoshead/docs/path.md

 ```Lua
 pathNode.prev, pathNode.next
 ```
-The Read-only nodes before and after this one repsectively.
+The Read-only nodes before and after this one respectively.
 Nil if those don't exist.
 In case of a closed path, these can point to itself.

 ```Lua